 I'd just done something bad and I knew it.
 I took Oliver and wanted to travel back to my time with him.

-"Jessica!" he called me by my full name and I could tell he was angry.
+"Jessica!" he called me by my full name and I could tell that he was angry.

 "Do you trust me?"
 I asked him while leaving the paper on my bedside table and turning to look into his hazel eyes.